AjaypalGhuman/GameCom/README.md

 5. Run `npm run seed` to seed data to the database
 6. Run `npm start` to connect to the server

+## Usage

+Once the application is connected to the server, the user will be able to get, create, edit and delete posts.
+Create an account and log into it.
+Mark other user's post as helpful or unhelpful.
+Add comments to posts and see the latests news in the gaming community

+## Links

+Deployed application:

 ## Programming Languages

   * JavaScript